HiltonGiesenow/PoShMon/README.md

 * Fixed bug where Pushbullet and Office 365 Teams were not showing Environment name
 * Fixed bug in harddrive space percent test
 * Fixed bug in cpu test for standalone 'minimal config test

-0.10.1
-* Added Proxy settings to enable PushBullet and 0365 Teams connectivity
-* Introduced a 'minimum configuration' for local machine monitoring
-* Fixed bug in SharePoint UPS Sync monitor
-* Added Resolver for High CPU usage while SharePoint Search Index is running
-* Improved Verbose output logging
-* Added option for harddrive space to track by percent
-* Add a check for any invalid TestsToSkip
-* Fixed bug in Update-PoShMon

 See [here](https://github.com/HiltonGiesenow/PoShMon/wiki/Changelog) for full Changelog